DivInstance/case-study-investigation/README.md

 **By Divyaranjan Sahoo**

 > **Background Context:** This project was assigned by the Nebula Space Organisation as part of their selection criteria for potential candidates.
-For this challenge, I conducted a case study to develop an investment strategy for cab companies, leveraging data analysis and statistical methods to generate actionable market insights.
+For this task, I conducted a case study to develop an investment strategy for cab companies, leveraging data analysis and statistical methods to generate actionable insights.

 [![Project Notebook Preview](./assets/preview.png)](https://colab.research.google.com/drive/16tYZf6WxRYRQNSWQxT_dfQzLpCk2uYuj?usp=sharing)